Disney's Wilderness Lodge: Transportation

-Disney's Wilderness Lodge is served by Disney Transport bus and watercraft transportation.
-Buses are available to all four theme parks, both waterparks, Disney Springs, and Disney's Fort Wilderness Resort & Campground.
-Watercraft service is available only to Magic Kingdom.
+Disney's Wilderness Lodge is serviced by Disney Transport's bus and watercraft services.
+The bus transportation is available to all four theme parks, both water parks, Disney Springs, and Disney's Fort Wilderness Resort & Campground.
+Meanwhile, the watercraft service is exclusive to Magic Kingdom.

 Boulder Ridge Villas

-Originally known as The Villas at Disney's Wilderness Lodge, a Disney Vacation Club timeshare resort on the site, were announced in 1998, and the property first accepted guests in November 2000.
+Originally known as The Villas at Disney's Wilderness Lodge, a Disney Vacation Club timeshare resort on the site was announced in 1998, and the property first accepted guests in November 2000.
 The Boulder Ridge Villas at Disney's Wilderness Lodge are adjacent to Disney's Wilderness Lodge, whose design is based on the National Park lodges of America's western states.
-The Vacation Club Villas are themed to the antecedent lodgings built by workers on the transcontinental railroad in the late 19th century.
-The main building for the villas has railroad artwork and memorabilia on display, including two train cars from Walt Disney's ridable miniature Carolwood Pacific Railroad.
-The accommodations include Studio units with a kitchenette, as well as one and two-bedroom villas with a larger kitchen and living space.
+The Vacation Club Villas are themed after the antecedent lodgings built by railroad workers in the late 19th century.
+The main building for the villas has railroad artwork and memorabilia on display, including two train cars from Walt Disney's rideable miniature Carolwood Pacific Railroad.
+The accommodations include Studio units with a kitchenette, as well as one- and two-bedroom villas with a larger kitchen and living space.
 In late 2015, Disney began an extensive building project to expand the Villas with waterside units similar to those found over the water at Disney's Polynesian Village Resort, as well as recreation and dining facilities.